katia317/CSO/README.md

   - **Functional Academics**: Using academic skills in practical contexts, such as reading signs, doing basic math, and using money.
     - *Examples: Telling time, counting change, reading a menu or instructions.*
   </details>

+## [Activities of Daily Living (ADL)](https://www.ncbi.nlm.nih.gov/books/NBK470404/#:~:text=The%20activities%20of%20daily%20living%20(ADLs)%20is%20a%20term%20used,.%5B1%5D%5B2%5D)
+A term used to collectively describe fundamental skills required to independently care for oneself, such as eating, bathing, and mobility.

 ## Adult Day Care (ADC) (35U)
 Adult day care is available to individuals who are **aged 60 and older**.
 Individuals who are not yet 60 may also be served if day habilitation or employment services are determined by the person-centered planning not to be appropriate because the individual is medically fragile.